Wednesday, March 9, 2011

 Pokemon Party

 With the release of the new games, there will be a new wave of popularity.
 I can imagine there will be many requests for Pokemon parties.
-While Pokemon Party supplies are available now at places like Birthday Express , I thought I would share our party ideas to throw that perfect Pokemon party.
+While Pokemon Party supplies are available now at party stores, I thought I would share our party ideas to throw that perfect Pokemon party.

 The first thing I needed to do was come up with an invitation.
-I decided on Pokeballs.
-I cut two white circles and a red circle that were the size invitation that I wanted to send.
+I decided to make Pokeballs.
+I cut two white circles, and a red circle that were the size of the invitation that I wanted to send.
 I used one circle still in one piece as the back part of the invite with all the party information.
 For the front I cut the red circle and the 2nd white circle in half.
-I put them together to look like a pokeball.
+I put them together to look like a Pokeball.
 I used brads to attach them to the bottom circle.
-The half circles on the top were able move so the recipent could read the invite.
-For a final touch a attached a smaller white circle to the red half, but let it overlap on the white half to look like a real pokeball.
+The half circle on the top of the invitation were able move so the recipient could read the invite.
+For a final touch, I attached a smaller white circle to the red half, but let it overlap on the white half to look like a real Pokeball.

 On the front of the invitation, I wrote each childs name and I choose you!